pramnora/poetry/README.md

 -----

-I have a live long interest in poetry...;
+I have a life long interest in poetry...;
 and, here my intention is to store related links/resources.

 My favorite poet of all time is, William Shakespeare.